pjc0247/Slacker2/readme.md

 You can find your AuthToken [here](https://api.slack.com/docs/oauth-test-tokens).

 __Respond to messages__<br>
 Creating a new bot command is very simple.
-You don't need to register your new commands manually.<br>
+Even you don't need to register your commands manually.<br>
 Just define a method and let __Slacker2__ know the method is a subscriber. __Slacker2__ will find your all subscribers automatically.<br>
 <br>
 The example below shows that how to create a simple bot command.